tedvankessel/se4sci-blog/_posts/2023-08-09-Methane_the_Other_Greenhouse_Gas.md

 ![image](https://github.com/tedvankessel/se4sci-blog/assets/18447321/8e21eb3f-a589-4041-9ef2-6942ab77157b)

 This is not a trivial amount of gas but it is quite far from 20%  We conclude: The fraction of observations at 80% of total emissions:  0.449 or 44%.
 Put another way, the largest half of the observed methane emissions account for 80% of the total emitted methane.
 If we move the threshold to 50%,  we see that the 15% largest emissions account for half of the methane released by oil and gas operations.

-While not an 80/20 split, the data suggests that a relatively small number of emissions are responsible for a significant fraction of the total methane emissions.
+>>### We conclude that While not an 80/20 split, the data suggests that a relatively small number of emissions are responsible for a significant fraction of the total methane emissions.

 ## Do methane emissions vary significantly by type of equipment?
 It is worth noting that methane is emitted under normal operation of oil and gas equipment for many reasons such as the venting of tanks, flaring etc. as well as abnormal events such as a pipe rupture.
 We examine this data in the chart below.
 We see that for the types of equipment considered there is not a significant variation by equipment type.
 Pipeline leaks do contribute significantly to the total methane emissions, but they are comparable in magnitude to the other types of equipment considered in this dataset.
-We conclude that the sources of methane leaks are diverse without a single dominant contributor based on this dataset.
+>>### We conclude that the sources of methane leaks are diverse without a single dominant contributor based on this dataset.

 ![image](https://github.com/tedvankessel/se4sci-blog/assets/18447321/15163be9-4bf1-4d9c-86e3-9abf65002346)